mitishraina/ArtSquirt-frontend/README.md

+### Note: Few issues with deployment link.
+Click on logo on top for home page.

 # ArtSquirt - AI Image Generation Platform (Frontend)

 ArtSquirt is an innovative AI-powered image generation platform that allows users to create, share, and explore AI-generated artwork.